WHAT TO EAT NOW

 Whether you have just decided to eat less meat or are already a committed flexitarian, vegetarian or vegan you will find a lot of useful information on my website as we explore flexitarianism through the health, ethics and environmental issues linked to meat consumption.

-Browse my vegan and vegetarian recipes for inspiration and embrace a plant-based lifestyle.
+My vegan and vegetarian recipes are designed to inspire everyone so that they embrace a plant-based lifestyle.
 It’s so easy!
 Read my story.

 If you are not sure where to start from?
 Check out my flexitarian pantry guide to ensure you are well stocked up.